 A definite diagnosis of acute myocardial infarction with death of heart muscle, as evidenced by all of the following:

-- typical clinical symptoms (for example, characteristic chest - new characteristic electrocardiographic changes or new diagnostic imaging changes, and - the characteristic rise of cardiac enzymes or Troponins.
+- new characteristic electrocardiographic changes or new diagnostic imaging changes, and - the characteristic rise of cardiac enzymes or Troponins.

 The evidence must show a definite acute myocardial infarction.